 The pervasive presence of music in his work has become one of his defining traits as a filmmaker, but has left him vulnerable to accusations of style over substance.
 Yet while his eagerness to remain in tune with the zeitgeist can result in the occasional misstep, his use of music is never frivolous or superficial.
 Take virtually any set piece from his body of work and you’ll find the soundtrack playing an integral role, for better or worse.
-In anticipation of the release of Trance this week, these 10 musical moments offer a snapshot overview of his career to date.
+These 10 musical moments offer a snapshot overview of his career to date.

 Shallow Grave (1994) – ‘My Baby Just Cares for Me’ by Nina Simone